 A federal EERS would complement existing state-level energy efficiency standards by setting a national goal for energy savings with targets for utilities in every state.
 A modest EERS passed the House in 2009.
 More recently, the American Energy Efficiency Act of 2015 was introduced in the Senate, and a similar provision in the House.
-It proposes a 20% electricity savings and 13% natural gas savings target by 2030 (with annual added savings rising to 1.75% for electricity and 1% for gas).
-ACEEE analyzed that meeting these targets would result in cumulative net savings of almost $150 billion by 2040.
+It proposes a 20% electricity savings and 13% natural gas savings target by 2030 (as well as annual savings targets of 1.75% for electricity and 1% for gas).
+ACEEE found that meeting these targets would result in cumulative net savings of almost $150 billion by 2040.
 Read more about our analysis here.

 At both the federal and state levels, an energy efficiency resource standard is a critical policy that lays the foundation for sustained investment in energy efficiency.
 The long-term goals associated with an EERS send a clear signal to market actors about the importance of energy efficiency in utility program planning, creating a level of certainty that encourages large-scale investment in cost-effective energy efficiency.

 Find more information on energy efficiency resource standards here:

 Descriptions of state EERS policies on ACEEE’s State and Local Policy Database: https://database.aceee.org/state/energy-efficiency-resource-standards